danielsundermeier/knowledge/produktivitaet/machen.md

 Wir können es uns als Gummiband vorstellen.
 Wenn die Spannung zu groß ist, reißt es, wenn sie zu schwach ist, passiert nichts.
 Wir brauchen eine Balance.

+> "At the end of your life, you won’t remember the thoughts or intentions you had.
+You’ll remember the actions you took.
+You’ll judge yourself by how you showed up, by what you did, what you said, how you acted, and whether you performed in a way you knew you could in any of the stages of life." - Todd Herman

 ## Meine Lösung

 - Sehr kleines Ziel setzen